THREE-HUNDRED-SIXTY-FOUR MOONS … Holy Crap that is a long time.

 I leaned over to this Officer dude named Gary, he was Officer in Charge of the team I was working with, and I whispered: “Gary, please don’t let me get my ass kicked.”

-Gary, and the other five CAG guys, already had it under control before I opened my mouth.
-When that fool cracked his bottle and got froggy, well let’s just say they both suddenly had reason to understand that I wasn’t who they needed to be afraid of.
+Gary, and the other five CAG Operators, already had it under control before I opened my mouth, (Hollywood likes to call CAG Operators – “DELTA,”) and when that fool cracked his bottle and got froggy, well let’s just say they both suddenly had reason to understand that I wasn’t who they needed to be afraid of.
+The team swiftly took up a defensive position and the two whuffos suddenly realized they were about to go knuckle to knuckle with some of the baddest of the bad and I was their Klingon, they would not let me get my ass kicked.

 It was almost comical to see the expression as the one whuffo realized who they had screwed with.
-Needless to say, It was weeks before LaRonnee realized I wasn’t the baddest SOB in the valley, and I wasn’t telling her any different.
+Needless to say, It was weeks before LaRonnee realized I wasn’t the reason they backed down, and I wasn’t telling her any different.

 Ok, so we had an odd beginning… But how did we manage to make it so long?

-I attribute that to several things that can’t be put into words.
+I attribute our longevity and the fact that after 28 years we still adore each other to several things that can’t be put into words, but I’ll try.
 My wife and I are like two sides of the same coin… distinctly individual yet inseparable without destroying both.

 - With LaRonnee the answer was yes … and still is.